CTActual/hoopla-php-framework/README.md

-Check out our updated version for 2024!
+Check out our updated version for 2024 and the latest updates for 2025!

 Now easily supporting mulitple projects!